frank-mendez/movie-browser/README.md

 # Movie browser
-This is a simple movie browser that uses the [TheMovie Database API](https://www.themoviedb.org/documentation/api) to fetch movies and display them in a grid.
+This is a modern movie browser that uses the [TheMovie Database API](https://www.themoviedb.org/documentation/api) to fetch movies and display them in a grid.
 This uses Vite, React, TypeScript, and Tailwind CSS 🚀

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)